 Myopia Management

-1. You see, kids are supposed to be farsighted, and as they grow that farsightedness neutralize to zero.
+1. You see, kids are supposed to be farsighted, and as they grow that farsightedness neutralizes to zero.
 That’s ideally the case, so children who are not far sighted at their initial exam, grow up to be nearsighted teenagers.
-A child who is less than +0.75D farsighted at the age of 6, is at high risk for becoming nearsighted as they grow
+A child who is less than +0.75 farsighted at the age of 6, is at high risk for becoming nearsighted as they grow and may eventually require CRT lenses or other myopia treatment for kids.

-4. particular binocular vision conditions which are uncovered during an exam are linked to myopia development such as esophoria, intermittent exophoria, accommodative lag, and high AC/A ratios
+4. Particular binocular vision conditions which are uncovered during an exam are linked to myopia development such as esophoria, intermittent exophoria, accommodative lag, and high AC/A ratios.

 What factors determine the success of myopia management?